JhayDevTech/MyGithubProfile/README.md

   <h2>Welcome to my Github Profile<h2>

-- :computer: Connecting the world, one code at a time."
+- :computer: Connecting the world, one code at a time.

 - 👯 Competetive Programmer